MDA-Courtyard/RespiRate/BUILDING.md

 instructions expect Python 3.6 (Anaconda is recommended).

 ### Prerequisites
  - Python 3.6.
  It is possible to build a standalone Windows executable with earlier versions of Python 3, but you will need to adjust the instructions accordingly and edit `setup_win.py` so that it calls pyinstaller as a globally installed program, not as a python script.

- Python 2 is NOT supported.
+ Python 2 is **not** supported.

  - matplotlib, numpy, pyqt5, qt5, scipy, subprocess, and tkinter:
  `conda install matplotlib, numpy, pyqt=5, qt=5, scipy, tkinter`

  - xlutils:
  `pip install xlutils`

- - the current development version of PyInstaller:
+ - The current development version of PyInstaller:
  Download from https://github.com/pyinstaller/pyinstaller/zipball/develop.
  We require the development version since the stable releases do not support Python 3.6.
 If you are willing to edit setup_win.py as required, you could probably generate a successful build with an earlier version of Python 3 and the stable release of PyInstaller.

- - opencv compiled with ffmpeg support.
+ - OpenCV compiled with ffmpeg support.
  Download from http://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv.
 For 64-bit
  computers, download opencv_python‑3.2.0‑cp36‑cp36m‑win_amd64.whl.
 For 32-bit,
  download opencv_python‑3.2.0‑cp36‑cp36m‑win32.whl.